This article contains affiliate links. We may earn a commission from qualifying purchases.

 Here are the automations that make the biggest daily impact:

+Leave-home geofencing: When your phone (and your partner’s phone) leave the home zone, check if the garage door is open.
 If it is, close it and send a confirmation notification.
-No more “did I
+No more “did I close the garage?” anxiety.

+Motion-activated lighting: When the garage camera detects a person OR the garage door opens, turn on the garage lights.
 After 10 minutes of no motion, turn them off.
-No more fumbling in the
+No more fumbling in the dark.

-your threshold, send a push notification.
-If you have a smart plug with
+Temperature alerts: When garage temperature exceeds your threshold, send a push notification.
+If you have a smart plug with a fan or heater, you can automate that too.

 Security Considerations

-powerful, and it needs protection.
-Check our guide on how to secure your smart home from
+Your garage door controller can open your garage remotely — that’s powerful, and it needs protection.
+Check our guide on how tosecure your smart home from hackers for the full rundown, but the key points:

 - Use strong, unique passwords for every device and service